rretkute/likelhood-functions-idd/README.md

 - `04_Negative_Binomial.R`:  reproduces supplementary Figure 1..

-The `R` folder contains a set of costum functions needed to run the code.
+The `R` folder contains a set of custom functions needed to run the code.